Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Discussion

 \subsection{Sensitivity of Our Results to Segue 2's Orbit}

-As we have only considered Segue 2's fiducial orbit in Sections \ref{subsec:perturbation} \& \ref{ssubsec:models}, it is worth asking to what extent our results depend on Segue 2's orbit.
-In Figure \ref{fig:mockstreams}, we consider synthetic streams made with both CPS orbit models, which results in two different flyby distances, timings, velocities, and angles (see the bottom portion of Table \ref{fig:flyby_stats}).
-The heating in the CPS caused by Segue 2 is much more sensitive to changes in Segue 2's mass (compare different lines within the same panel) than changes in the flyby (compare the same Segue 2 mass within a row).
+As we have only considered Segue 2's fiducial orbit in Sections \ref{subsec:perturbation} \& \ref{subsec:models}, it is worth asking to what extent our results depend on Segue 2's orbit.
+In Figure \ref{fig:mockstreams}, we consider synthetic streams made with both CPS orbit models, which results in two different encounter distances, timings, velocities, and angles (see the bottom portion of Table \ref{fig:flyby_stats}).
+The heating in the CPS caused by Segue 2 is much more sensitive to changes in Segue 2's mass (compare different lines within the same panel) than changes in the details of the encounter (compare the same Segue 2 mass within a row).

-Additionally, as the CPS is a thick stream, individual stream stars in a given flyby will have a range of impact parameters and relative velocities to Segue 2 that is similar to the range of impact parameters and relative velocities allowed by the uncertainty in Segue 2's orbit.
-Therefore, we expect the magnitude of the perturbation in the CPS primarily probes Segue 2's mass and is insensitive to Segue 2's orbit within its allowed parameter space.
+Additionally, as the CPS is a thick stream, individual stream stars in a given encounter will have a range of impact parameters and relative velocities to Segue 2 that is similar to the range of impact parameters and relative velocities allowed by the uncertainty in Segue 2's orbit.
+Therefore, we expect that the magnitude of the perturbation in the CPS primarily probes Segue 2's mass and is insensitive to Segue 2's orbit within its allowed parameter space.